Jenna Arnold: Career

-Arnold was a National Organizer for the 2017 Women's March on Washington.
+Arnold was a national organizer for the 2017 Women's March on Washington.
 She was a contributor to the best-selling book about organizing the march, Together We Rise: Behind the Scenes at the Protest Heard Around the World.

-Arnold was the Chief Impact Officer for Rethink Capital Partners, an impact investing platform working to solve some of the world’s most complex problems: equitable education, food distribution, climate sustainability, community growth, and empowering women and minority populations.
+Arnold was the Chief Impact Officer for Rethink Capital Partners, an impact investing platform working to solve some of the world's most complex problems: equitable education, food distribution, climate sustainability, community growth, and empowering women and minority populations.

-Jenna’s first book (BenBella), Raising Our Hands: How White Women Can Stop Avoiding Hard Conversations, Start Accepting Responsibility, and Find Our Place on the New Frontlines (2020) debuted on a series of bestseller lists, as well as Forbes’ ‘Anti-racism for White People Resource List’.
-Porchlight calls it “one of the white privileged voices we should be reading right now”.
+Arnold's first book, Raising Our Hands: How White Women Can Stop Avoiding Hard Conversations, Start Accepting Responsibility, and Find Our Place on the New Frontlines (2020), debuted on a series of bestseller lists, as well as Forbes’ "Anti-racism Resources for White People" list.
+The bookseller Porchlight called it “one of the white privileged voices we should be reading right now”.

-Arnold was a surrogate for the Biden 2020 campaign, continues to serve as a political and social voice on Fox News Channel, MSNBC, as well as international outlets.
+Arnold was a surrogate for the Biden 2020 presidential campaign and continues to serve as a political and social voice on Fox News, MSNBC, as well as international outlets.
 She continues to write, speak and be a source on American identity, allyship, conflict resolution, and civic engagement.

-Jenna sits on the Sesame Workshop Leadership Council, is a member of the Council on Foreign Relations and is an emeritus World Economic Forum’s Global Shaper.
+Arnold sits on the Sesame Workshop Leadership Council, is a member of the Council on Foreign Relations, and is an emeritus of the World Economic Forum's Global Shapers community.

 Awards and recognition

-Independent Publisher awarded “Raising Our Hands” the 2021 gold medal in the Women’s Issues category and the book was a finalist in the Indie Book Awards.
+In the 2021 Independent Publisher Book Awards, Raising Our Hands was named a finalist in the Women's Issues category.

-Arnold was honored at the Emily's List Gala along with two other National Organizers of the Women's March.
-In November 2017, Arnold won Glamour Women of the Year for her contributions to the Women’s March.
+Arnold was honored at the EMILY's List gala along with two other national organizers of the Women's March.
+In November 2017, Arnold was among the organizers of the Women’s March who were honored as Glamour Women of the Year.

-Arnold was named one of Inc. Magazine's "35 Under 35" as well as one of Inc. Magazine's "20 Most Disruptive Innovators", and received a TriBeCa Disruptive Innovator Fellowship.
+Inc. magazine named Arnold one of its "35 Under 35" in 2014, and one of its "20 Most Disruptive Innovators" in 2016.
+Arnold also received a TriBeCa Disruptive Innovator Fellowship.

-Arnold's work has also been featured in the New York Times, Washington Post, Wall Street Journal, Associated Press, Forbes, Slate, Fast Company, CNN, Politico, Axios, US News, USA Today, and Full Frontal with Samantha Bee Full Frontal.
-ORGANIZE's work to modernize the living donation technology infrastructure was also featured on the May 14th, 2017 episode of HBO's Last Week Tonight with John Oliver.
-Notably, an ESPN article recounts a story of Arnold negotiating with the Boston Red Sox during the 15th hour of labor during her first pregnancy.
+Arnold's work has also been featured in The New York Times, The Washington Post, The Wall Street Journal, Associated Press, Forbes, Slate, Fast Company, CNN, Politico, Axios, U.S. News & World Report, USA Today, and Full Frontal with Samantha Bee.
+ORGANIZE's work to modernize living donation technology infrastructure was also featured on the May 14, 2017 episode of HBO's Last Week Tonight with John Oliver.
+An ESPN article recounts a story of Arnold negotiating with the Boston Red Sox during the 15th hour of labor during her first pregnancy.

 Personal

-Arnold married social entrepreneur Jeremy Goldberg, President of LeagueApps, at the Seeds of Peace Camp in Maine in 2008.
-She is the daughter of healthcare executive Lauren Arnold and artist/architect Michael Arnold, who currently resides in Dubai with Jenna’s brother Tom Arnold.
+In 2008, Arnold married social entrepreneur Jeremy Goldberg, President of LeagueApps, at the Seeds of Peace Camp in Maine.
+She is the daughter of healthcare executive Lauren Arnold and artist/architect Michael Arnold, who currently resides in Dubai with Jenna's brother Tom Arnold.
 Her daughter, Ever Alula, was born in 2015, and son, Atlas Oz, 2017.

-Her paternal grandfather, William Cahan, founded the anti-tobacco movement and her step-grandmother, Grace Mirabella, was the Editor-in-Chief of Vogue from 1971-1988 and founder of Mirabella magazine.
+Her paternal grandfather, William Cahan, founded the anti-tobacco movement, and her step-grandmother, Grace Mirabella, was editor-in-chief of Vogue from 1971 to 1988, and founder of Mirabella magazine.